 - Alternatively, if super hungry, then look left, then right, and if no one's looking, stuff them in your face.

 The trick to an excellent gingerbread cookie is to have fun whilst making it.
-So roll up your sleeves, turn up the carols, get your kids to help (always fun to make a mess), or invite over a few friends who’ll bring another good friend – wine!
+So roll up your sleeves, turn up the carols, get the kids to help (always fun to make a mess), or invite over a few friends who'll bring another good friend – wine!
 It’s pretty easy to make and at the end of it, you’ll have a delicious batch of gingerbread men to decorate your home for Christmas or warm your tummy with its sweet goodness.

 Happy baking to you!
 And happy holidays!